pyglet/pyglet/README.md

 ## Requirements

-pyglet runs under Python 2.7, and 3.4+.
-The entire codebase is fully 2/3 dual compatible, making use of the future module for backwards compatibility with legacy Python.
+Pyglet runs under Python 3.5+.
 Being written in pure Python, it also works on other Python interpreters such as PyPy.
 Supported platforms are:

-* Windows XP or later
+* Windows 7 or later
 * Mac OS X 10.3 or later
 * Linux, with the following libraries (most recent distributions will have these in a default installation):